Adjusting systematic bias in high dimensional principal component scores: Asymptotic behavior of principal component scores

-Our main results show that the first $m$ sample and predictions scores are comparable to the true scores.
+\end{theorem} Our main results show that the first $m$ sample and prediction scores are comparable to the true scores.
 The asymptotic relation tells that for large $d$, the first $m$ sample scores in $\widehat{W}_1$ converge to the true scores in $W_1$, uniformly rotated and scaled for all data points.
-It is thus valid to use the first $m$ sample principal scores for exploration of important data structure, to reduce the dimension of the data space from $d$ to $m$ in the high-dimension, low-sample-size context.
+It is thus valid to use the first $m$ sample principal scores for exploration of important data structures, and to reduce the dimension of the data space from $d$ to $m$ in the high-dimension, low-sample-size context.

 Theorem~\ref{thm:main} explains and quantifies the two parts of the bias, exemplified in Fig.~\ref{fig:projectionScores2}.
 In particular, the same rotational bias applies to both sample and prediction scores.
 The scaling bias factors $\rho_k$ in the matrix $S$ are all greater than 1.
 Thus, while the sample scores are all stretched, the prediction scores are all shrunk.
 The second part of the theorem shows that the magnitude of inflation for the sample scores of the ``noise'' component (see, e.g., component 3 scores in Fig.~\ref{fig:projectionScores5}) is of order $d^{1/2}$.
 On the other hand, the prediction scores of the noise component do not diverge.